Site C Campaign

 BC Hydro has resurrected, and is pushing ahead with, controversial plans for a huge dam on the Peace River.
 First proposed in the 1970s, and strongly opposed by area residents and ranchers, the Site C Dam has been on-again, off-again, three different times.
 If built, the facility would be the third massive dam in a series along the river.
 Results would also include the potential degradation of water quality, the loss of farmland as well as significant habitat loss for moose, deer, bull trout, and other wildlife species, not to mention the loss of important First Nations treaty land.

-The project is currently being reviewed in a joint federal and provincial environmental assessment process, in which.
+The project is currently being reviewed in a joint federal and provincial environmental assessment process, in which(see Clayton Apps Report above).

 On January 28th, 2013 BC Hydro submitted its environmental impact statement (EIS) to the federal and provincial review bodies as their part of the process.
 The public commented on the EIS between February 3rd to April 4th, 2013.
 Please read the comments Y2Y submitted as our part of that process.